edzaga/sql-course/_build/html/_sources/lectures/week8/lecture32.txt

-Lecture 32 - An extra bite of Python
+Lecture 32 - Using SQL Developer
 -------------------------------------

 As the final lecture,